Russian MPs approve controversial bill restricting internet

-Russian lawmakers on Thursday approved in a key second reading a controversial bill that would allow Moscow to cut off the country's internet traffic from foreign servers.
+Russian lawmakers on Thursday approved a bill that would allow Moscow to cut the country's internet traffic from foreign servers, in a key second reading paving the way for legislation that activists fear is a step towards online isolation.

-Lawmakers in the State Duma, parliament's lower house, voted 320 to 15 to pass the proposed bill.
+Critics call the bill a form of "digital slavery," that threatens censorship and possibly a sealed network similar to that in North Korea.

 It is set to take effect on November 1 once it formally becomes law.